conceptcartography/conceptcartography/docs/concepts/hermeneutical-injustice.md

 ## 📖 Definitions

 > "the injustice of having some significant area of one’s social experience obscured from collective understanding owing to persistent and wide-ranging hermeneutical marginalization."
-(Fricker, 2007, p.
-154)
+(Fricker 2007, 154)

 ## 🔗 Relations